publiusfederalist/zmsg/README.md

 # zmsg
-### Encrypt and decrypt messages using AES with a common ECDH key generated using keys associated with Handshake names.
-### or
-### Encrypt and decrypt messages using AEAD with a PFS ECDH key based on ephemeral keys associated with keys associated with Handshake names.
+### Encrypt and decrypt messages using AEAD with an ephemeral key

 ## Learn more by joining the [Handshake Discord Community](https://discord.gg/tXJ2UdGuda)